avianbob/PX4-Fault-Tolerent-Control/README.md

 - This firmware is designed for **Gazebo-Classic (ROS1)** and **Gazebo-Harmonic (ROS2)** simulations.
 - **Ignore inbuilt PX4 failsafe messages** that may appear in the PX4 console during simulation.
-- If the firmware does not build after unzipping, clone the repo directly using:
+- Clone the repo using:

   ```bash
   git clone https://github.com/avianbob/PX4-Fault-Tolerent-Control.git